How to get rid of grass stains on your horse!

 - Do not, I repeat, do not use laundry detergent on your horse.
 Laundry detergents are for your skivvies, your pantaloons, your blouses.
 They are harsh, can scald horse skin, and create brittle hair which allows more stain in.
-Luckily, modern technology like washing machines removes all of the residue.
-Last I checked your horse won't go in the washer.
+Luckily, modern technology like washing machines removes all of the residues.
+Last I checked your horse won’t go in the washer.

 - Focus on creating an oily coat so future stains don’t set.
 You may also want to try a whitening shampoo if the weather is nice enough for a shampoo.
-Again, because oil is the key here, make sure to protect your freshly shampooed horse with some shine spray or a sheet as the inevitable post bath roll happens.
+Again, because oil is the key here, make sure to protect your freshly shampooed horse with some shine spray or a sheet as the inevitable post-bath roll happens.

-- If you can, keep your horse covered with weather appropriate clothing to help prevent stains.
+- If you can, keep your horse covered with weather-appropriate clothing to help prevent stains.
 Fly sheets in the summer, sheets or blankets in colder weather.
 You may also want to give your horse a sandy, no grass rolling area.
 Sand is easier to brush or vacuum out than trying to remove multiple green splotches.

 - For super stubborn stains, you can use a dusting of baby powder or a colored show spray to mask green-ness.
 If you are not showing or riding in lessons, wearing a pair of dark sunglasses also works!

 If you want to follow my lead and get some of Shapley’s Easy Out stain remover AND deodorizer, you can pick some up on my Amazon Affiliate Program.
 As an Amazon Associate, I earn from qualifying purchases.
 You won’t be charged a penny extra!
 Thanks!